-DR. Bonnie Henry, Provincial Health Officer, and Adrian Dix, Minister of Health, on Thursday announced 694 new COVID-19 cases, including four epi-linked cases, for a total of 35,422 cases in British Columbia.
+DR. Bonnie Henry, Provincial Health Officer, and Adrian Dix, Minister of Health, on Thursday announced 582 new cases of COVID-19, for a total of 48,609 cases in British Columbia.

-There were 12 new COVID-19-related deaths, and the total number of deaths in the province now stands at 481.
+There have been 12 new COVID-19 related deaths, for a total of 808 deaths in the province.

-There are 9,103 active cases of COVID-19 in the province.
-There are 325 individuals currently hospitalized with COVID-19, 80 of whom are in intensive care.
-The remaining people are recovering at home in self-isolation.
+There are 8,865 active cases of COVID-19 in the province.
+There are 341 individuals currently hospitalized with COVID-19, 78 of whom are in intensive care.
+The remaining people with COVID-19 are recovering at home in self-isolation.

-Currently, 10,849 people are under active public health monitoring as a result of identified exposure to known cases and 24,928 people who tested positive have recovered.
+Currently, 9,732 people are under active public health monitoring as a result of identified exposure to known cases and a further 37,784 people who tested positive have recovered.